stackbit-projects/adorable-sparrow-7d990/src/pages/about.md

     headline: We are OnlyBookFans
     subtitle: >
       OnlyBookFans is an eBook Marketplace to buy and sell eBooks with other members.
-The marketplace provides a platform for different categories of publishers to monetize their works without being subjected to the problems that most authors go through to get value for their books.
+The marketplace is designed for published, self-published, and unpublished authors, allowing them to earn up to 100% profits on their works.
+OnlyBookFans creates a win-win situation for every stakeholder by negotiating the best price for buyers while maximizing the return for sellers.
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: